SSoelvsten/bdd-benchmark/README.md

   two time steps.
 By intersecting moves at all time steps we obtain all paths.
   On-top of this, hamiltonian constraints are added and finally the size of the set of Knight's Tours is obtained.

+- `binary`: Based on [[Marijn2021](#references)] with multiple tweaks by Randal
+  E. Bryant to make it for decision diagrams.
+Each cell's choice of move, i.e. each edge, is represented by a binary number with *log<sub>2</sub>(8) = 3* variables.
+Yet, this does not enforce the choice of edges correspond to a Hamiltonian Cycle.
+Hence, we further add gadgets corresponding to *if u->v then v=u+1 % N<sup>2</sup>*.

+- `unary`/`one-hot`: Similar to `binary` but the edges and the gadgets of *b* bits use a one-hot encoding with *b* variables.
+Only one out of the *b* variables are ever set to true at the same time; the value of the gadget is the variable set to true.

+- `crt_binary`/`crt`: Similar to `binary` but one or more prime numbers are used for gadgets added at the end.
+By use of the Chinese Remainder Theorem, we can still be sure, we only have valid cycles at the end.
+One hopes this decreases the size of the diagram, since the number of possible values for each gadget are much smaller.

+- `crt_unary`/`crt_one-hot`: Similar to `crt_binary` but with a *one-hot*
+  encoding as described for `unary`.

+The `time` and the `unary`/`crt_unary` encoding are designed with ZDDs in mind whereas the `binary`/`crt_binary` is designed for BDDs.
+That is, using the `time` encoding with BDDs does not give you great, i.e. small and fast, results.

 ### Queens [BDD, ZDD]
 Solves the following problem: